Music Theory for Beginners

 Key Signature

-We discuss the importance of key signatures, and include videos by MrTheoryGuy which you will find extremely helpful:
+The importance of key signatures, including videos by MrTheoryGuy which you will find extremely helpful:

 • what is a key signature?